Moral stories for kids

 Can I use these for CBSE or school English activities?

-Absolutely.
-ZunoTales Learning Adventure stories can be aligned to CBSE EVS, English, and Value Education objectives for Classes 1–8.
-The story includes a learning objective, key vocabulary, and comprehension questions — ready to use as a classroom or homework activity.
+Yes.
+Learning Adventure stories can be aligned to CBSE EVS, English and Value Education objectives, and include a learning objective, key vocabulary and comprehension questions — ready to use as a classroom or homework activity.

 How is a personalised moral story different from a standard one?

 A standard moral story features a generic character the child observes from a distance.
-A personalised story puts your child's name in the protagonist role.
-When a child hears "Arjun felt like lying to avoid getting into trouble, but then he thought…" the emotional identification is immediate and far stronger.
+A personalised story puts your child's name in the protagonist role, so the emotional identification is immediate.
 The moral lands because the child has lived inside the dilemma, not just watched it.

 Create your child's first moral story — free

 Choose a value.
 Enter your child's name.
-ZunoTales writes an illustrated, narrated moral story in under 2 minutes.
+ZunoTales writes an illustrated, narrated moral story in minutes.

 Free to start · No credit card · Illustrated and narrated